 We represent and warrant to each other that: 1) each of us is free to enter into this agreement; 2) our contributions to the Work are original or all necessary permissions and releases have been obtained and paid for; and 3) none of our contributions to the Work libel, violate the right of privacy or publicity or infringe upon any copyright or other proprietary right of any other person or entity.

-We each agree to indemnify the other for any loss, liability or expense resulting from any claim which if true would be a breach of any of the foregoing warranties.
+Indemnity.

+5.1 BB shall defend, indemnify and hold GH, and GH's agents, licensees and assigns and any seller of the Work, harmless from and against any liability, loss, expense or damage (including reasonable legal fees and expenses) incurred by any of them by reason of the breach or alleged breach of any of BB's warranties, representations or agreements hereunder.

+5.2 GH shall defend, indemnify and hold BB, and BB's agents and assigns, harmless from and against any liability, loss, expense or damage (including reasonable legal fees and expenses) incurred by any of them by reason of the breach or alleged breach of any of GH's warranties, representations or agreements hereunder.

+.

 16. SUCCESSORS